Hedgerows - Urban and Rural

 Contrary to popular belief, there is no legally fixed height at which an evergreen hedge should be maintained.

-High hedge problems in the Malvern Hills district are dealt with by the Landscape Officer, part of the Conservation Department of Malvern Hills District Council.
+High hedge problems in the Malvern Hills district are dealt with by the Planning Enforcement team.

 The district council will not accept a formal complaint unless you can demonstrate that you have already made every effort to resolve the problem with your neighbour.

-For a more information on high hedge issues please try the following links:
+For a more information on high hedge issues please refer to the following resources:

 Removal does not just include grubbing up but other actions that result in the hedgerow being destroyed.